thomasspitaler/craft-docker/README.md

 # craft-docker

-Docker setup for Craft cms (or any web project with similar requirements).
+Docker setup for [Craft cms](https://craftcms.com/), or any web project with similar requirements.

 Files will be served from your project's `web` directory.